amrich1111/IntroToProg-Python-Mod07/docs/index.md

 ## Handling Exception Errors
 When a program cannot run as expected, Python will return an error and will not continue running.
 There are multiple different cases where errors can occur, some are due to syntax, data types, indexes, files, amongst others.

 Errors can be detrimental to a program because once they occur, the program will not finish executing or result in an unexpected output.
-However, some errors are inevitable to occur when working with files and user input.
-In Python, to avoid this, there are strategies to handle errors to ensure the program runs smoothly.
+Some errors are inevitable when working with files and user input.
+In Python, to avoid this, there are strategies to handle errors to ensure the program runs smoothly for the user and as intended by the developer.

 ### Try Except Blocks
 Utilizing try and except in programs is a great way to handle errors in Python to avoid any problems that may occur.